Early Christianity: Damascus

+Ethiopia

+The Ethiopian Orthodox Tewahedo Church is one of the largest and oldest Christian churches in Africa; only surpassed in age by the Church of the East, the Armenian Apostolic Church, the Syriac Orthodox Church, the Greek Orthodox Church, and the Coptic Church of Egypt.
+It has a membership of 32 to 36 million, the majority of whom live in Ethiopia, and is thus the largest of all Oriental Orthodox churches.
+Next in size are the various Protestant congregations who include 13.7 million Ethiopians.
+The largest Protestant group is the Ethiopian Evangelical Church Mekane Yesus, with about 5 million members.
+Catholicism has been present in Ethiopia since the nineteenth century, and numbers over 530,000 believers as of the 2007 census.
+In total, Christians make up about 63% of the total population of the country.

 Greece

 Thessalonica, the major northern Greek city where it is believed Christianity was founded by Paul, thus an Apostolic See, and the surrounding regions of Macedonia, Thrace, and Epirus, which also extend into the neighboring Balkan states of Albania and Bulgaria, were early centers of Christianity.
 Of note are Paul's Epistles to the Thessalonians and to Philippi, which is often considered the first contact of Christianity with Europe.
 The Apostolic Father Polycarp wrote a letter to the Philippians, c.
 125.